Root Canals in Jonesboro

 While many situations are out of our control, there are actually measures you can take to avoid dental treatment like root canal therapy.

-Here's an example: Say you visit Dr. Bartels for your routine six-month checkup, and he notices decay in your tooth.
+Here's an example: Say you visit Anthony Bartels Family Dentistry for your routine six-month checkup, and he notices decay in your tooth.
 Even though you might not be feeling any discomfort, he will probably recommend a dental filling to restore your tooth.
 If you're proactive and complete your filling right away, your tooth is healthy again and good to go.

 However, if you wait or forget to schedule your filling treatment, the decay has time to grow and progress further into your tooth, and it may start feeling sensitive to hot or cold temperatures.
 Now it's a critical time to call your Jonesboro dentist before the tooth decay reaches your nerve and causes a toothache and infection that would warrant root canal treatment.